isepulvedamunoz/Task_master_app/README.md

 # my_flask_apps
-In this repo, there are my flask projects, to practice and improve my python skills.
+In this repo, there are some of my flask projects, to practice and improve my python skills.
+Some of projects, are deployed in Heroku, ready to view in the web.